 Explain the difference between simple mortgage and mortgage by deposit of title deeds.
-Are the documents of title not kept with the mortgagee in case of simple mortgage?
+Are the documents of title not kept with the mortgagee in case of a simple mortgage?

-If mortgagor does not repay the amount then mortgagee cannot liquidate or sell the property without the consent of the court.
-Mortgagee needs to apply to court for consent to sell property in order to recover money.
+In simple mortgage, no property is delivered to the mortgagee.
+The mortgagor makes himself personally liable for payment of debt or loan.
+If the mortgagor does not repay the amount, then mortgagee cannot liquidate or sell the property without the consent of the court.
+Mortgagee needs to apply to the court for consent to sell property in order to recover money.
 Therefore the money can be recovered by a money decree.

 Note: Mortgagor only pledges his property as security and does not give any deeds to the mortgagee.